 In today’s Press Gazette Ms Kuenssberg is at again.
 Instead of apologising to investigative journalists everywhere on behalf of herself and most of her colleagues she (along with many others) plays the victim card to avoid dealing with the real problem.
 She was awarded Journalist of the Year at the 2016 British Journalism Awards and therein we have it.
 Apparently she is the best we have.
 Well actually she isn’t.
 But the best are not allowed in to the tent.
 Why?
 Because the questions they ask are too much of a risk for those who wield power.

 Imagine if those who sought to uncover the dirt across politics and wider society were at the top instead of scrabbling around for funding from independent sources.
 Imagine if the real muck was outed and we said ‘no more.’
 The problem is that we can only imagine.
-Those like Paul Mason who see the BBC news and other corporate outlets for what they really are either pushed or jump.
+Those like Paul Mason who see the BBC news and other corporate outlets for what they really are, are either pushed or jump.
 Start asking the wrong questions and the interviews and invitations start to dry up.
 If a quiet word in the ear is ignored so are you.

 Therefore the journos (especially on TV) play by the rules and many of them because of their backgrounds rarely even contemplate asking the really awkward and necessary questions.